OksanaK24/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map => goes through original array and creates the new one with modified data.
+.reduce => reduces array to a single value
+.filter => creates new filtered array with those elements that pass condition (are true)

 2. Explain the difference between a callback and a higher order function.

+HOF includes callback function and may receive it as one of the argument

 3. Explain what a closure is.

 4. Describe the four principles of the 'this' keyword.

 5. Why do we need super() in an extended class?

+To inherit everything from the parent class

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.